krupkat/todo-indicator/README.md

 # GitLab TODO Indicator

-A system tray application that displays the number of pending GitLab TODO items as an indicator in your desktop toolbar.
+A COSMIC desktop applet that displays the number of pending GitLab TODO items in your system taskbar.

 ## Features

-- Displays TODO count in system tray
+- Displays TODO count in COSMIC system panel
 - Automatic refresh at configurable intervals
 - Right-click menu with options to:
   - Refresh immediately